 Land prices vary dramatically across Greece.

-For example, plots on islands like Mykonos or Santorini can reach extraordinary prices due to limited supply and global demand.
-While these destinations command high nightly rental rates, the initial land investment can be so large that overall ROI becomes less attractive.
+For example, plots on islands such as Mykonos or Santorini can reach extraordinary prices because of limited supply and global demand.
+While these destinations command high nightly rental rates, the initial land investment can be so large that the overall return becomes less attractive.

-In contrast, regions such as Crete, Corfu, or parts of the mainland still offer land at far more accessible prices while maintaining strong tourism demand.
+In contrast, regions such as Crete, Corfu, and parts of the mainland can still offer land at more accessible prices while maintaining strong tourism demand.

 Rental Demand